 Bettyhill to Tongue transfer

 Caisteal Bharraich, Tongue – (2 miles / 3.5 km) – morning

 Take a morning transfer and, on arrival in Tongue, walk the short distance to Caisteal Bharraich, (Castle Varrich) a prominent ruined castle in a superb prominent position overlooking the Kyle of Tongue.
 A very pleasant short walk from Tongue village that allows the afternoon free for the more demanding walk around the Kyle of Tongue.

 Kyle of Tongue Circuit – (12 miles / 19 km) – afternoon

 A circular walk beginning and ending in the village of Tongue.
 Take the road south to pass Tongue Post Office towards Ribigill and on south passing two lochans to cross the Kinloch River and turning before Kinloch Lodge, the furthest away point on the route.

 From here turn north to reach the top of the Kyle walking up the western side of the coastline until the causeway bridge is reached.
 Turn right to cross the Kyle and return to the route starting point in Tongue.

-Tongue to Durness transfer
+Tongue to Durness and Cape Wrath

 Smoo Cave and Bhlar Duibhe (4.5 miles / 7 km) – morning